SNU-LIST/ANN-MWI/README.md

 ## Artificial Neural Network for Myelin Water Imaging: ANN-MWI
-Source code to train and test the network (.py), and data preprocessing (.m) from the manuscript "Artificial neural network for myelin water imaging".
+Source code to train and test the network (.py), and data preprocessing (.m) from the manuscript "Artificial neural network for myelin water imaging", submitted to Magnetic Resonance in Medicine.